DarrellRichards/Restapi_Node/README.md

 * Now you will be able to make POST Requests
 * Signing Up user route **/auth/signup**
 * Logging User In route **/auth/login**

+# Errors You May Get:
+Invaild User will be a error this occurs when either the username is incorrect or the password is incorrect.

+# Items Coming Soon:
+* Server side validations